List of international cricket centuries by Quinton de Kock

-Quinton de Kock has scored 28 centuries in international cricket.
+Quinton de Kock has scored 30 centuries in international cricket.

 Quinton de Kock is a South African international cricketer, who plays as a wicketkeeper-batsman.
-As of November 2025, he has scored 29 centuries for South Africa: 6 in Tests, 22 in One Day Internationals (ODIs) and 1 in Twenty20 Internationals (T20Is).
+As of January 2026, he has scored 31 centuries for South Africa: 6 in Tests, 23 in One Day Internationals (ODIs) and 2 in Twenty20 Internationals (T20Is).

 After making his Test debut in 2014, de Kock scored his first Test century against England in January 2016.
-His most recent Test century was also his highest score: 141 not out against the West Indies in June 2021.
+His last Test century was also his highest score: 141 not out against the West Indies in June 2021.

 de Kock scored his maiden ODI century against Pakistan in November 2013.
 The following month, he scored centuries in three consecutive ODIs against India.
 This is the equal second highest number of consecutive ODI centuries, behind Kumar Sangakkara's four. de Kock's highest ODI score is 178 against Australia in September 2016.
 He scored four centuries at the 2023 World Cup, the most by any player. de Kock's three scores of 150 or more constitute the most by a designated wicketkeeper in ODIs.

-de Kock's only T20I century came when he scored exactly 100 against the West Indies in March 2023.
+de Kock's maiden T20I century came when he scored exactly 100 against the West Indies in March 2023.